 The mathematical tools pertain to complex and harmonic analysis, approximation theory, potential theory, system theory, differential topology, optimization and computer algebra.
-Targeted applications include:

-- · identification and synthesis of analog microwave devices (filters, amplifiers), - non-destructive control from field measurements in medical engineering (source recovery in magneto/electro encephalography), and paleomagnetism (determining the magnetization of rock samples).

-In each case, the endeavor is to develop algorithms resulting in dedicated software.
+Targeted applications mostly concern non-destructive control from field measurements in medical engineering (source recovery in magneto/electro encephalography), paleomagnetism (determining the magnetization of rock samples), and since recently, obstacle identification (finding electrical characteristics of an object), for which an endeavor of the team is to develop algorithms resulting in dedicated software.

-Factas undergo the departure of its team leader Fabien Seyfert at the end of September.
-It substantially reduces the manpower of the team, and essentially freezes1 our research in areas where Fabien was the main driving force.
-Among our targeted applications, those generating the most intensive technology transfer pertain to the first item and were led by him.
-He is now running his own consulting company.